 - Visit date form history will not be included in PDF export if no forms were filled in, or if forms were initiated from Viedoc Me. - When using Windows 7, file names added to the zip archive during PDF export get scrambled when they contain Unicode characters.
 The extracted file content is not affected by this.
-There is a Hotfix for Windows 7 available at: https://support.microsoft.com/en-us/kb/2704299 that addresses this issue. - PDFs generated upon form save in Viedoc versions prior to 4.51 were generated and stored based on the role visibility conditions applied to the user that last saved the form.
+There is a Hotfix forWindows 7 available at: https://support.microsoft.com/en-us/kb/2704299 that addresses this issue. - PDFs generated upon form save in Viedoc versions prior to 4.51 were generated and stored based on the role visibility conditions applied to the user that last saved the form.
 Items that were hidden to the user due to role visibility conditions are not shown/included in such generated PDFs. - Fully PDF/A compliant archives are only supported if all the included form PDFs and study event PDFs were generated on, or, after 2017-03-10 (Viedoc 4.33).
-It is still possible to generate PDF/A compliant archives that contain form and study event PDFs generated before this date, but you might receive warning messages related to PDF transparency issues. - In the PDF/A export output, the header, footer, and the text on the respective Contents page are missing for the deleted forms/events/subjects.
+It is still possible to generate PDF/A compliant archives that contain form and study event PDFs generated before this date, but you might receive warning messages related to PDF transparency issues. - In the PDF/A export output, the header, footer, and the text on the respective Contents page are missing for the deleted forms/events/subjects. - In the PDF export output, each event should have a Contents section.
+The Contents list can in some scenarios be truncated and not show everything for the event.